-Currently there are two main Permanent Residence Parent Visa options, the Non-Contributory and the Contributory Parent Visas.
-Depending upon eligibility these can be applied for either Onshore or Offshore.
+Currently there are two main types of Permanent Residence Parent Visa options, the Non-Contributory and the Contributory Parent Visas.
+Within these, depending upon eligibility, these can be applied for either Onshore (inside Australia) or Offshore.
 As with all visas applications there are a range of selection criteria that must be met, these and other factors may influence your choice of visa.
 If not eligible for the permanent residence Parent visa there are also a range of Temporary Visa options for Parents .

 Visas for Parents:Leaving parents, family and friends behind is one of the hardest parts of migrating.
 Whilst Skype and Emails may be really useful communications tools, they cannot replace actual contact.
 Plus, we may want our parents closer so that we can care for them as they get older.
 As with several visas classes the parent visas are subject to yearly quota's and applicants are placed within a queuing system.
-The demand and limited number of places has resulted in the DIBP suggesting waiting periods for the Contributory Parent visas, for example 18 months to 2 years (can vary over time) and Non-Contributory visas of 10 to 50 years.
+The demand and limited number of places has resulted in the Dept of Home Affairs suggesting waiting periods for the Contributory Parent visas, for example 2 to 3 years (varies over time) and Non-Contributory visas of 10 to 50 years.

 This page provides a brief overview of the visas available